Typist01/sparta-simulator/README.md

 **SOLUTION**
 We completed the tasks the where issued.
 New trainees get put on a waiting list and the oldest trainees on the waiting list have a higher priority!
 The main issue here is that the trainee are distributed equally across all centers.
-The way we are going around to fixing that ...